Ajazmiah/React_Js_Ecommerce/README.md

-This project i NOT from any course or online tutorial, it was built by me from scrach.
+This is a front end functionality of E-commerce website built with React js and React Redux This project i NOT from any course or online tutorial, it was built by me from scrach.
 This is an React js application.
 I used React Redux for state managment